planetscale/flux/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 ### Environment Variables
-Please add Dev Environment Variables to `.env.development` file, add Prod Environment Variables on [Vercel](https://vercel.com/planetscale/flux) .
+Please add Dev Environment Variables to `.env.development` file

 ## Deploy on Vercel

-The Vercel project for Flux is [Flux](https://vercel.com/planetscale/flux)

 ## Tech Debt